 For the less tech-savvy and those with the habit of reusing passwords online between sites, sharing these delicate things by email poses the risk of someone stumbling on them if they gain access to the account.
-However, when you send bitcoin via email address, you still have the trust issue as well as that data is stored somewhere you have no control over, think twice when mailing or emailing bitcoin as unlike physical coins more than one person can easily control the funds with access to keys or account information!
+However, when you send bitcoin via email address, you still have the trust issue as well as that data is stored somewhere you have no control over.
+Always think twice when mailing or emailing bitcoin as unlike physical coins more than one person can easily control the funds with access to keys or account information!

 Can You Gift Physical Bitcoin?

 If you haven't seen these before, this question likely sounds rather strange, especially if you've just been using your Trezor or Ledger wallet.
 Over the years since the inception of bitcoin, many companies have produced what you could casually refer to "physical bitcoin," while it's not really physical bitcoin it typically takes the form of a coin that has a tamper-evident sticker or similar covering the private key while having the public address printed where you can see it.